tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

 As the second world war ended and masses of servicemen returned home to America having spent almost *all* of their time away exclusively with other men, there seemed to be an opening of the minds of the American populace when it came to homosexuality.
-Not that it was an *acceptable* alternative to heterosexuality now, but that it wasn't the *worst* thing in the world, usually under the caveat that it would be something a man would grow out of.
-How Italian.
+Not that it was an *acceptable* alternative to heterosexuality now, but that it wasn't the *worst* thing in the world, usually under the caveat that it would be something a man would grow out of.<sup cn></sup> How Italian.

-But politicians who did not serve their country in Europe or the South Pacific did not see this new momentary mindset as a good thing. iNstead they saw it as a corrupting influence on America's men.
-Just as bad if not worse than the ghostly specter of communism they feared would make its way to the United States after American boys spent so much time with Russians over in Europe.
+But politicians who did not serve their country in Europe or the South Pacific did not see this new momentary mindset as a good thing.
+Instead they saw it as a corrupting influence on America's men, just as bad if not worse than the ghostly specter of communism they feared would make its way to the United States after American boys spent so much time with Russians over in Europe.

 And so began the Red Scare in Washington DC, as politicians led a crusade against actual and perceived communists working within the Beltway.
 And it didn't take long for them to broaden their scope to include actual and perceived *homosexuals* as well with almost 5,000 gay people having lost their jobs in Washington by the end of the scare.
 The Lavender Scare became a witch hunt for boogeyman just as terrifying as the communists.
 And as Washington took aim at suspected communists in Hollywood, suspected *homosexuals* in Hollywood were added to the growing Blacklist.